 transfers, and crew tip/gratuity.
 Airfare is generally NOT included in

 on your own, but we will give you the preferred flight itinerary

 for a given trip.
 Prices quoted are cash or check.

-Credit cards are okay but will be billed at
+Credit cards are okay but will be billed at a 4% higher rate.

 To get more details on a specific trip, either e-mail